 The SENCO, in conjunction with the class teacher, teaching assistants, parents and pupils, will write and implement your child’s Support Plan should they need one, and will direct all staff support to best help your child.

-Miss Reed is the SENCO with overall responsibility for ensuring that your child’s needs are met.
+Mrs Preston is the SENCO with overall responsibility for ensuring that your child’s needs are met.

 Who will be the regular point of contact?

 Your child’s class teacher will be your regular contact for matters regarding your child.